 In fact I was looking at house prices in my area the other week trying to decipher how much I could likely get for my property and if that would equate to a loss.
 Turns out that this isn’t so easy to do with apartments as they’re all up for different prices based on size, kitchen choices, which side of the building it’s on, etc. Luckily I found a handy online calculator which means I can put down my manual one and save myself a headache – maths never was my strong point.
 You pop in your postcode and it let’s you select your address and then bam, you get to see how much your property has risen (or fallen) in value.
 Apparently, I have made ~24k on my property just via the market rising, which is pretty good considering the economy still hasn’t fully recovered… How adult do I sound right now?

-Since I found this out I’ve basically been hitting up all the online estate agents and checking out everything in my price range – although the thought of moving house fills me with a junk clearing dread.
+Since I found this out I’ve basically been hitting up all the online estate agents like William Pitt, and checking out everything in my price range – although the thought of moving house fills me with a junk clearing dread.
 I mean, how do you safely transport so much makeup haha.

 At the moment I haven’t really found any properties that stand out to me, and I certainly don’t want to rush into it like I did with my current one only to find that in a year it’s too small.
 I guess looking at houses isn’t such a bad hobby to add to my life is it?